 - Type FORMAT A:/S at the DOS prompt to create a bootable system disk.
-DO NOT copy AUTOEXEC.BAT and CONFIG.SYS to the disk. - Type COPY D:\AFLASH\AFLASH.EXE A:\ (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the boot disk you created.
+DO NOT copy AUTOEXEC.BAT and CONFIG.SYS to the disk. - 2.
+Type COPY D:\AFLASH\AFLASH.EXE A:\ (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the boot disk you created.

 AFLASH works only in DOS mode.
-It does not work in the DOS prompt within Windows, and does not work with certain memory drivers that may be loaded when you boot from the hard drive.
+It does not work with certain memory drivers that may be loaded when you boot from the hard drive.
 It is recommended that you reboot using a floppy disk.